Insights

 Later on, this process was associated with Lean, and Six Sigma was adopted by many businesses to improve efficiency and decrease cycle time.

 Creating a good map takes effort as well as time, so why do people do it?
-Lean value stream mapping is popular because it results in a continuous increase in workplace efficiency.
+For one, these visual tools aid in continuous improvement.
+By optimizing business processes, you can consistently offer better service to your customers, which enables you to stand out among the competition and solidify your reputation as a trusted provider.
 The purpose of lean value stream mapping is threefold:

 • To understand where your business currently stands regarding its processes and information flow